bitcointranscripts/bitcointranscripts/tabconf/2024/cluster-mempool-by-murch.md

 So let's look at clusters.
 What are clusters?
 As I said, clusters are all the transactions that are related in some manner.
-So in some manner.
 So right here we're looking at three clusters.
-There's A, B, C, D, and E, and the more complicated cluster that we saw for the descendants at fee rates.
+There's A, B, C, D, and E, and the more complicated cluster that we saw for the descendants set fee rates.
 Now, if you're thinking about what fee rate a transaction will finally have, or at what fee rate it'll effectively be mined into the block, you might realize that only transactions that are related to other transactions will affect their mining score.
 The transaction D will not change at what fee rate transaction A will be mined into a block.
 So what if we just pick apart the mempool, divide it into these clusters, and then we sort those clusters in the order in which the transactions would be picked into blocks.